rusyasoft/rusyasoft.github.io/_posts/2018-05-09-ddd-aggregate.md

 ### Simple Tips about Aggregates
-- Aggregates are not always the answer to the problem
 - Aggregates can connect only between root aggregates
 - Use FK (Foreign Key) to access children of the associated aggregates is possible
 - "Aggregate of One": Single object can be a root aggregate (without any childs)